Typhoon Oliwa: Meteorological history

 The origins of Typhoon Oliwa were from an unusually eastward extension of the monsoon trough in late August 1997.
 The tropical disturbance organized southwest of Hawaii, and slowly organized.
 On September 2, the Central Pacific Hurricane Center (CPHC) initiated advisories on Tropical Depression Two-C about 590 mi southwest of Johnston Island, slightly east of the International Date Line.
-The depression quickly attained tropical storm status, and the CPHC gave it the name "Oliwa", meaning "Oliver" in the Hawaiian language.
+The depression quickly attained tropical storm status, and the CPHC gave it its name.

 A moderately powerful ridge persisted north of Tropical Storm Oliwa, which caused a slow west to west-northwest track.
-Water temperatures were slightly warmer than usual, and there was a favorable upper-level environment for strengthening.
+Water temperatures were slightly warmer than usual, and there was a favourable upper-level environment for the storms strengthening.
 Initially, however, Oliwa was somewhat disorganized on satellite imagery, and on September 4, as it crossed the International Date Line, there may have been multiple circulations.
 Upon entering the western Pacific Ocean, the Joint Typhoon Warning Center (JTWC) and the Japan Meteorological Agency (JMA) began issuing advisories on the system (9719).
 Despite the favorable conditions, further intensification was slow, and it reached typhoon status - winds of at least 75 mph - on September 8.
 Prior to that time, Oliwa co-existed with a weak tropical cyclone that formed in a similar location in the south Pacific.

 About twelve hours after reaching typhoon status, Oliwa began to undergo unexpected rapid intensification.
 In a 24‑hour period from 1800 UTC on September 8 to 1800 UTC on September 9, the JTWC assessed the typhoon as nearly doubling in intensity, from 85 to 160 mph 1-min winds, while the pressure dropped 69 mbar to a minimum of 898 mbar; based on the estimated intensity, the JTWC classified Oliwa as a super typhoon.
 The JMA, which is the official agency of the western Pacific, assessed Oliwa as reaching a peak of 115 mph 10-min winds), with a pressure of 915 mbar.
 Around that time, satellite imagery indicated a possible eyewall mesovorticy, which is a small scale rotational feature found in the eyewall of an intense tropical cyclone.
 Additionally, concentric eyewalls developed in the center of Oliwa, which typically occur in strong typhoons.

 After maintaining peak intensity for 36 hours, Oliwa gradually weakened as it continued to the west-northwest, during which it passed through the Northern Marianas Islands.
 On September 14, the typhoon slowed to the north of Okinawa, and it turned to the northeast toward Japan.
 As a weakened typhoon, Oliwa moved ashore on Makurazaki, Kagoshima, Kyushu with winds of 85 mph late on September 15.
 It weakened to tropical storm strength while crossing Japan, and deteriorated further to tropical depression status on September 16.
 On September 17, the JTWC issued the final advisory on Oliwa while it was in the eastern portion of the Sea of Japan.
 The JMA maintained advisories as the storm crossed northern Japan, and it accelerated over the open Pacific Ocean.
 On September 19, Oliwa dissipated near the International Date Line to the south of the Aleutian Islands.